 If wine is your drink of choice, don’t miss the extensive list at Cork & Pint.
 Many of its 80 wines are available by the glass, making it easy to sample vintage ones from around the world.
 Cork & Pint also has an extensive beer list, with 19 taps and more than 200 beers available by the bottle.

-For a quieter, more intimate setting, visit Humidor Cigar Bar and Lounge.
+For a quieter, more intimate setting, visit ash and Ale Lounge.
 In addition to beer and wine, you can also take your pick from an extensive list of cigar brands, including Padron, Montecristo and Camacho, among many others.
-The Humidor is also the only bar where you can find local brand Flagler Cigar Company’s hand-rolled cigars.
-Finish the night with a dirty martini at New Europa, a lounge in the village.
-With its laid-back atmosphere and old-world charm, the lounge is a local favorite for dancing and listening to live music while enjoying amazing cocktails.